Raynes/lein-newnew/README.markdown

 the built-in
 templates](https://github.com/Raynes/lein-newnew/tree/master/src/leiningen/new).

-Templates are very simple.
-If you wanted to create a template called 'blah', you'd just need to have a file on the classpath at `leiningen/new/blah.clj`.
-Any mustache templates you intend to use would go in `leiningen/new/blah/`.
-There isn't really much to talk about.
-Check out `leiningen.new.templates` for the user-level template-writing API, and check out the simple included templates for examples.
-When you're ready to write your template, use `lein new template <name>` and hack away!

 While developing a template, if you're in the template project lein-newnew will pick it up and you'll be able to test it.
 However, if you want to use it on your system without putting it on clojars, just `lein install` your template.
 If you're using Leiningen 1.x, do `lein plugin install mytemplate 0.1.0`; on Leiningen 2.x it will be available automatically.

 ### Distributing your template